-Looking for something to brighten those cold winter days?
+Looking for a fun DIY snowman door hanger for winter days?
 This Charming Yarn Snowman Wall Art is just the thing!
 Make in this adorable snowman in minutes!
-This project is just one of many of my crafts from my All Crafts & DIY Home Decor page.
+This project is just one of many of my crafts from my DIY Crafts page.

 I love snowmen!
 When I first started blogging I saved a bunch of pins on Pinterest that inspired me for the holidays.
 The idea for this Yarn Snowman is from a pin for a small ornamental door hanging snowman I found on Pinterest.

 To me, bigger is better, so I decided to make my version of that snowman door hanger on a much larger scale.
 He is around 3 feet tall, wrapped in fluffy white chunky yarn and has a sweet carrot nose for added charm.

 I usually hang him up around the holidays and keep him around through February.
 With his rustic hat and burlap tie, this makes him a wonderful winter decoration for your front door or around your home.
 Let me show how I made him!